 You can grow 6 marijuana plants legally, so long as you do not live within 25 miles of a Nevada dispensary.

 Vermont went full recreational without implementing any laws to regulate, and govern marijuana dispensaries.
-Therefore, only home grows and cultivation was allowed.
+Therefore, only home grows, and personal cultivation was allowed.

 The new legislation will allow a thriving recreational market to get going by licensing stores (dispensaries) to sell to anyone over the age of 21.

 Recreational marijuana laws in Maine are much like Vermont, where residents can grow and cultivate marijuana but have no legal way to buy it.

 In 2019, new legislation was passed to license stores and dispensaries to sell recreational marijuana to people over 21 years of age.